Skip to content

 Capital city of Maldives, Male

-Are pounds accepted in Maldives?
+Are pounds accepted in the Maldives?

 British pounds are not widely accepted in the Maldives.
 It’s best to use USD or exchange GBP for Maldivian Rufiyaa (MVR) before you go.